 Chance Lee Joyner earned an MA in English and Creative Writing (Non-fiction) from SNHU in 2014.
 He works as a freelance writer and library assistant, and he has led workshops in memoir writing with the New Hampshire Writers’ Project.

 Rebecca LeBoeuf is a senior at SNHU where she is pursuing her undergraduate degree in communication with a minor in professional writing.
 She was born and raised in a small Massachusetts town and her favorite pastime has always been reading.
-She’s been an editorial assistant for The Penmen Review since 2015 and is looking forward to studying abroad in Ireland this fall.
+She’s been an editorial assistant for The Penmen Review since 2015 and just returned from spending a semester in Ireland.

 Adryanna Monteiro is an administrator and writer from southeastern Massachusetts.
 She is in her final term at SNHU, pursuing a master’s degree in English and creative writing with a concentration in fiction.
 When she isn’t scrambling to keep her characters in line or solving problems in her fantasy world, you can find her editing, penning articles, dabbling in graphic design and reading manga.
 At least, she’d like to think she does a lot of these things.
 Her husband might tell you she just scrolls through social media—he may or may not be right.

 Joan Smith is the Lead Faculty for Creative Writing and Literature at SNHU.
 She is a published fiction writer, nonfiction essayist and poet under the penname J. F. Smith.
 Her work can be found in literary magazines and in online publications such as the Washington Post, Thought Catalog and Bartleby Snopes.
 Smith holds an MFA in creative writing from Emerson College, and two BA degrees (English and social science) from Providence College.
 She lives south of Boston with her husband and daughter, teaches dance in her spare time and is working on a young adult novel.